woshibala/CSCI3202/README.md

 # ai3202
 This is the third assignment for the course "Introduction to AI"<br>
 The .py program takes two argument.
 First is the file of the World.
 Second is the heuristic function.<br>
-Now there are two heuristic function to choose:
+Now there are two heuristic functions to choose:
 * Manhatten distance, by entering Manhatten
 * Euclidean distance, by entering Euclid<br>
 eg. "python astar.py World1.txt Manhatten"